Are all scholarships need based?

 How is financial need determined?

 Students/families seeking financial assistance should begin the process by completing the Free Application for Federal Student Aid (FAFSA) form.
 Through detailed information provided on the application, a Student Aid Report (SAR) is issued.
 The SAR, in turn, is submitted with college applications.
+The Community Foundation uses the Notification of Financial Assistance from a student’s chosen college/university, to determine how much financial need remains, after scholarships, grants, and loans available to the student are communicated from the respective college/university financial aid office.

 Is there a way to estimate my expected family contribution?